isomerpages/moe-yishunpri/_our-coummunity/Parents/Triple P (Positive Parenting Programme).md

 During your children’s growing up years, you may need some strategies to manage their behaviour, particularly when they reach adolescence.
 To support parents in building a healthy relationship with their child, Thrive Parenting! - Parenting Support (PSP) offers the Triple P Programme in different formats, such as the Level 2 Seminars, Level 3 Individual Consultations and Level 4 Group Work.

-If you are interested in the programmes, please click on this [link](https://tinyurl.com/thrivepspregistration) to register.
+If you are interested in the programmes, please click on this <a href="https://tinyurl.com/thrivepspregistration" target="_blank">link</a> to register.

 Please note that invitation for 2023 seminars will be sent via the Parents Gateway.